Adler-32 Checksum Calculator

 result = (B << 16) | A

-Sum A is a simple running total of the byte values; sum B is a running total of all the intermediate A values, which makes the result sensitive to byte order, not just the multiset of bytes.
+Sum A is a simple running total of the byte values; sum B accumulates all intermediate A values, which makes the result sensitive to byte order — not just which bytes are present.
 The 32-bit output packs B into the high 16 bits and A into the low 16 bits.